stashed/docs/docs/guides/managed-backup/dedicated-storage-namespace/index.md

 restoresession.stash.appscode.com/ss-restore created
 ```

-Now, wait for the RestoreSession phase to go into `Succeeded` state.
+Now, wait for the RestoreSession phase to go into the `Succeeded` state.

 **Wait for RestoreSession to Succeeded:**